LlamaOnDrugs/Bulwark-Docker/quantisnet/README.md

 ### Updating docker-compose containers

-To update your containers to a newer release of Bulwark, run these commands inside the bulwark-mn directory:
+To update your containers to a newer release of Bulwark, run these commands inside the quantisnet-mn directory:

 ```bash
 docker-compose down